 The GSCF Supply Chain Management Framework

-Executives from leading-edge companies and researchers from the Fisher College of Business at the Ohio State University worked for fifteen years to develop the supply chain management framework and the processes presented in this Program.
+Executives from leading-edge companies and researchers from the Fisher College of Business at the Ohio State University worked for twenty years to develop the supply chain management framework and the processes presented in this Program.
 We view supply chain management in the context of total business rather than within a single function such as logistics or manufacturing.

 The key business processes are:

 - Order fulfillment